What is geographic segmentation?

 On PickFu, you can target the following geographic segments:

-- Us Geographic Region - Target Midwests, Northeasts, Pacifics, Rocky Mountains, Southeasts, and Southwests
+- Us Geographic Region - Target People living in the Midwests, Northeasts, Pacifics, Rocky Mountains, Southeasts, and Southwests

 Geographic segmentation is when brands segment their target audience according to location.

 Behavioral segmentation studies a customer’s external behavior.
 Psychographic segmentation seeks to study a customer’s inner world: their beliefs, values, and priorities, for example.

 Geographical variables are the ways in which a brand can geographically divide its audience.
 Climate, population type/density, new territory marking, and cultural preference are four main variables.

 Knowing the audience’s climate if you’re an apparel business is crucial.
 Similarly, understanding the surrounding culture if you’re a restaurant can make or break your success.